 Avoiding medications that increase the levels of blood uric acid causing hyperuricemia is necessary.
 These medications include:

 How to Manage Gout Joint Pain?

-When you contact your physician during the gout attack, he/she will prescribe some common anti-inflammatories and pain relievers to provide immediate pain relief.
+When you contact your physician during the gout attack, he/she will prescribe some common anti-inflammatories and pain relievers such as Arnicare Gel to provide immediate pain relief.

 Then the root cause of the pain which is usually high uric acid is treated.
 It is important for you to take adequate bed rest.